-Good financial management starts with writing a budget.
-Seek advice from one of the military’s no-cost personal financial counselors.
-If you have a family, get their input and set priorities.
-This will give family members a clear view of income and expenses.
+You can seek advice from one of the military’s no-cost personal financial counselors or your installation’s personal financial managers or counselors.
+If you have family members, get their input and set priorities to give them a clear view of your income and the family’s expenses.

 Save money every day